skellis46/slipbox/improvisation and the threshold of the self.md

 - For interdisciplinary work:
 	+ Dance as a test site, not an illustration.

 They are epistemic because it examines how knowledge is produced when the knowing subject is unstable or temporarily absent, and how experience that resists first-person report still matters as legitimate scholarship.
 They are methodological by challenging the capacity for phenomenology to accommodate experiences that strain subject–object description, and by asking whether practice research can analyse events rather than outcomes or skills.
 The stakes are disciplinary in testing the grounds for dancing to be positioned in relation to consciousness studies, and whether dance can be interrogative more than illustrative or somehow exceptional.
 Finally, the stakes are ethical because of the risk of turning threshold experiences into achievements or hierarchies and to avoid spiritual or somatic exceptionalism.

 - future work in microphenomenology and/or [[neurophenomenology]]; see for instance [[Petitmengin - Studying the experience of meditation through Micro-phenomenology]] and anything by [[Dunne - Mindful meta-awareness]]
 - perhaps [[gibson and roche - and then again I draw myself to the detail]] work might be useful

+"People instinctively regard themselves as selves in a very specific sense: they take themselves to persist through time as numerically identical subjects and agents, distinct from their minds, bodies, experiences, and traits.
+They do so even though they acknowledge that these minds, bodies, experiences, and traits are constantly changing and that they are only contingently connected to their selves."
+(Jay L. Garfield, Losing Ourselves)

+- the thing about being in motion is that the constantly changing part is foregrounded exquisitely

+"A generation after Kierkegaard insisted that [“the moment is not properly an atom of time but an atom of eternity”](https://www.themarginalian.org/2017/04/18/kierkegaard-concept-of-anxiety-time/) and a century before Mary Oliver drew on Blake and Whitman to observe that [“all eternity is in the moment,”](https://www.themarginalian.org/2014/09/10/mary-oliver-on-punctuation/) Jefferies reflects:" (Maria Popova, The Ecstasy of Eternity: Richard Jefferies on Time and Self-Transcendence)

 On the matter of direct experience: